awsdocs/aws-cli-user-guide/doc_source/cli-configure-files.md

 ```

 *cli\_follow\_urlparam*
-**This feature is available only with version 1 of the AWS CLI\.**
+**This feature is available only with AWS CLI version 1\.**
-The following feature is available only if you use version 1 of the AWS CLI\.
-It isn't available if you run version 2\.
+The following feature is available only if you use AWS CLI version 1\.
+It isn't available if you run AWS CLI version 2\.
 Specifies whether the CLI attempts to follow URL links in command line parameters that begin with `http://` or `https://`\.
 When enabled, the retrieved content is used as the parameter value instead of the URL\.
 + **true**: This is the default value\.
 If specified, any string parameters that begin with `http://` or `https://` are fetched and any downloaded content is used as the parameter value for the command\.
 + **false**: If specified, the CLI does not treat parameter string values that begin with `http://` or `https://` differently from other strings\.